-To fulfill its statutory mandate for reviewing the technical and scientific validity of activities undertaken by the Secretary of Energy related to nuclear waste management and for providing independent technical and scientific information and advice to Congress and the Secretary, the Board requests \$5,600,000, which is an increase from the agency's appropriations in FYs 2016 through 2020.
-The Board's Budget Request reflects the current request of \$3,600,000 coupled with the additional \$2,000,000 contingent upon enactment of authorizing legislation to expand its functions.
-The Board will continue its commitment to efficient and cost-effective budgeting and management practices even as costs rise.
+To fulfill its statutory mandate for reviewing the technical and scientific validity of activities undertaken by the Secretary of Energy related to nuclear waste management and for providing independent technical and scientific information and advice to Congress and the Secretary, the Board requests \$3,800,000, which is a 5.6% increase from the agency's appropriations for FY 2021.
+The Board's Budget Request reflects its continuing commitment to efficient and cost-effective budgeting and management practices even as costs rise.